 What You Should Know About Revision Rhinoplasty Recovery

-Although 90% to 95% of rhinoplasties produce successful functional and cosmetic outcomes, a small percentage of patients will pursue revision rhinoplasty to get the results they desire.
-This secondary surgery can correct and refine the original results or address any nasal trauma or changes that may have developed afterward.
+Although 90% to 95% of rhinoplasties produce successful results, a small percentage of patients need revision rhinoplasty to achieve their desired look or correct functional issues.
+This secondary surgery can refine the original results or address nasal trauma and changes that have developed over time.

 Primary vs. Revision Rhinoplasty Recovery

-Recovering from a primary rhinoplasty procedure versus a revision surgery typically differs in the following ways:
+Recovering from a primary rhinoplasty differs from a revision in several important ways:

 Tissue Healing